jro31/jethro-codes/_articles/my-story.md

 Of all the places that I'd been in Southeast Asia, I'd really fallen in love with Saigon/Ho Chi Minh City.
 It was just a fun, vibrant city.

-I hadn't known too much about the Vietnam war on first coming to the country, so it quite cool to learn about it from the non-western perspective.
+I hadn't known too much about the Vietnam war on first coming to the country, so it was quite cool to learn about it from the non-western perspective.

 Captured American helicopters and tanks and armoured vehicles were on display as trophies throughout the country.